AdvancedComputationalDesign-SDU/ACD25-Portfolio-Kongslev/A1/README.md

 as the last part of the assignemnt i created a radial color gradient where i calculating the distance from each pixel to the center of the canvas.
 I normalized this distance to a [0, 1] to create a smooth transition between the colors, the RGB colors were definded based on the normalized distance so the pixels close to the center transitioned from red to green and the pixels farther from the center transitioned from green to blue.

+as an addition, I combined a distance-based RGB gradient with random noise to create a more dynamic pattern.
+The distance map controls the overall color structure from the center outward, while the noise introduces local variation.
+Pixels are divided at a midpoint (0.5) so that the inner area transitions from red to green and the outer area from green to blue.
+Using NumPy masks allows us to assign RGB values efficiently without looping over each pixel.

 Finally, I used Matplotlib's `imshow()` to show the image and `savefig()` to save it in the correct file.